Eric Trump is an entitled douchebag who has no idea he’s talking about himself.

 8-year-old Aiden Miller recounted an extremely vivid near-death experience Friday that reportedly contained detailed descriptions of heaven, angels, and a six-figure book deal.
 “I was walking up in the clouds and met friends, and strangers, and all these famous people who talked with me about all kinds of things and brought up the possibility of selling the rights to my story to a big-name publisher…”

-Then he met the angel of Patrick Henry who said, “Give me a book deal or give me death.”
+Then he met the angel of Patrick Henry who said, “Give me publishing or give me death.”
 And Jesus responded, “What’s the difference?”

 When a person projects, they tend to fervently accuse others of traits, flaws, and issues that are really about themselves.
 It is blame shifting.
 Trump and his propaganda machine (including feckless Republicans) have mastered this primitive defense mechanism and elevated it to a sickening art form.